LuisZ88/Proyecto-liga/README.md

 # Proyecto-liga
 ***
-In this project I create dynamic tables from javascript and to request information throught the fetch to obtain the data in real time.
+In this project I created dynamic tables from javascript and to request information throught the fetch to obtain the data in real time.
 ***
  Table of Contents
 1. Clasificacion